Are you looking to buy a portable hot tub?

-Inflatable hot tubs or spas can come across a broad spectrum of price range.
+Inflatable hot tubs or spas can come across a broad spectrum of the price range.

-From $300 to $1000 dollars, there are lots of options for you to find and choose from.
-In our experience, price and features follow an inverse relationship, higher the price, more the features and vice versa.
+From $300 to $1000, there are lots of options for you to find and choose from.
+In our experience, price and features follow an inverse relationship, higher the price, more the features, and vice versa.

 We recommend you to choose wisely from your needs, and try to neglect your want as much as possible if you are on a tight budget.

-Features like LED mood lighting, and saltwater system might not be worth it for some people.
+Features like LED mood lighting and a saltwater system might not be worth it for some people.

 Types of Jets